A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Extensions of Measure-Preserving Systems

-It is clear that $W$ interwines the dynamics.
+It is clear that $W$ intertwines the dynamics.
 To show that $W$ is surjective, it suffices to prove that the range of $W$ is order-dense in $\uL^2(\uX_1 \times_{\uY} \uX_2|\uY)$.
 However, this is an immediate consequence of \cref{ordervsl2} (iii).

 Finally, take $f \in \mathrm{L}^2(\uX|\uY)$ and $g \in \mathrm{L}^2(\uX'|\uY)$.
 We then find sequences $(f_n)_{n \in \N}$ in $\mathrm{L}^\infty(\uX)$ and $(g_n)_{n \in \N}$ in $\mathrm{L}^\infty(\uX')$ order-converging to $f$ and $g$, respectively.
-Then $\olim_{n \rightarrow \infty} f_n \otimes g_n = f \otimes g$ in $\mathrm{L}^2(\uX|\uY) \otimes \mathrm{L}^2(\uX'|\uY)$ and hence $((J_{\uX}f_n) (J_{\uX'}g_n)) _{n \in \N}$ order-converges to $h \coloneqq W(f \otimes g) \in \mathrm{L}^2(\uX \times_{\uY} \uX'|\uY)$.
-In particular, $\lim_{n \rightarrow \infty} (J_{\uX}f_n) (J_{\uX'}g_n) = h$ in $\mathrm{L}^1(\uX \times_{\uY} \uX)$ by \cref{ordervsl2} (ii).
-On the other hand, since $\lim_{n \rightarrow \infty} f_n = f$ in $\mathrm{L}^2(\uX)$ and $\lim_{n \rightarrow \infty} g_n = g$ in $\mathrm{L}^2(\uX')$ again by \cref{ordervsl2} (ii), we have $\lim_{n \rightarrow \infty} (J_{\uX}f_n)(J_{\uX'}g_n) = (J_{\uX}f)(J_{\uX'}g)$ in $\mathrm{L}^1(\uX \times_{\uY} \uX')$.
-This shows $W(f \otimes g) = h = (J_{\uX}f)(J_{\uX'}g)$. \end{proof}
+Then $\olim_{n \rightarrow \infty} f_n \otimes g_n = f \otimes g$ in $\mathrm{L}^2(\uX|\uY) \otimes \mathrm{L}^2(\uX'|\uY)$ and hence $((I_{\uX}f_n) (I_{\uX'}g_n)) _{n \in \N}$ order-converges to $h \coloneqq W(f \otimes g) \in \mathrm{L}^2(\uX \times_{\uY} \uX'|\uY)$.
+In particular, $\lim_{n \rightarrow \infty} (I_{\uX}f_n) (I_{\uX'}g_n) = h$ in $\mathrm{L}^1(\uX \times_{\uY} \uX)$ by \cref{ordervsl2} (ii).
+On the other hand, since $\lim_{n \rightarrow \infty} f_n = f$ in $\mathrm{L}^2(\uX)$ and $\lim_{n \rightarrow \infty} g_n = g$ in $\mathrm{L}^2(\uX')$ again by \cref{ordervsl2} (ii), we have $\lim_{n \rightarrow \infty} (I_{\uX}f_n)(I_{\uX'}g_n) = (I_{\uX}f)(I_{\uX'}g)$ in $\mathrm{L}^1(\uX \times_{\uY} \uX')$.
+This shows $W(f \otimes g) = h = (I_{\uX}f)(I_{\uX'}g)$. \end{proof}